 Yes and no.

 Electric hot water systems on the other hand, have a 3.6kW element and will eat a large amount of your solar power if you only have a small PV system.
 For example, if your household hot water use is 200 litres per day (which is quite common for small to medium households), you will need to produce an excess of solar power above your general usage of about 11kW hours per day.
 So, If you have a larger PV system and are producing heaps of spare electricity (more than 11 kW hours per day in this case) then you could set your hot water system up on a timer so that it heats during daylight hours and utilises the power that you make.
 Just remember to do a little research on your electricity bill because a dedicated night time off peak hot water electricity rate is really cheap.
 On a Night Time Dedicated Off Peak Circuit (Controlled Load 1) it’s around 15 cents per kilowatt hour without any pay-on-time discounts.
-So, long story short, you use 3600 watts per hour of your PV system (which is a lot) to save 15 cents per kilowatt hour off your electricity bill……… or you get a great 17% pay-on-time discount from your electricity company to reduce your off peak hot water rate down from 15 cents per kilowatt hour to 12.5 cents and sell the excess electricity back to the grid.
+So, long story short, if you use 3600 watts per hour of your PV system (which is a lot) to save 15 cents per kilowatt hour off your electricity bill you might be best off getting a better pay-on-time discount from your electricity company to reduce your off peak hot water rate down to 12.5 cents and sell the excess electricity back to the grid.
 Key points here are to get the absolute best Controlled Load 1 hot water rate of electricity you can and to get the best buy back rate as well.
 If they are pretty close they will cancel each other out and you just stick with the off peak set up as it already is.

-Remember, it costs money to get an Electrician out and set up your timer for your hot water to run on a PV system but it costs nothing to find the best electrical rates you can.
+Remember, it costs money to get an Electrician out and set up your timer for your electric element hot water system to run on a PV solar but it costs nothing to find the best electrical rates you can.
 Just visit energymadeeasy.gov.au and go to town on your electricity company.
 Do that first at the very least.
 It’s a Government website, it’s free and it can save you heaps.